stevenpaul007-creator/pt_mouse/README.md

 A simple KVM with Pico and 2xCH9329 chips which offers auto switch screens by moving mouse.
 Something like deskhop[https://github.com/hrvach/deskhop]

+# Known Issues:
+* left usb host port is unuseable.
+I'm still working on it.
+But I don't know why.

 ## Hardware

 * 1x Pico(RP2040)